mikolajroszak/qsp-protocol-node/README.md

    Go to a [Ropsten faucet](https://faucet.ropsten.be/) and transfer testing ether to the node's target account (default is `0x60463b7ee0c3d33def3a05313597b1300f6de62b`).

+1. Replace the contents of default keystore json file in `resources/keystore` directory with a valid keystore file.

 1. Configure Ethereum node's authentication token.
 To use Infura as a provider (default), sign up on https://infura.io/register, create a new project, and then check the associated endpoint, e.g., `https://mainnet.infura.io/v3/abcdefg`.
    The last part of the URL (`abcdefg`) is the authentication token.
 Set the environment variable `QSP_ETH_AUTH_TOKEN` to the token: